 GITAM inks pact with Vietnam-based university

-To enhance academic and cultural exchange in education, research and other activities, GITAM signed a Memorandum of Understanding (MoU) with Vietnam-based Hong Bang International University here on Wednesday.
+Visakhapatnam: To enhance academic and cultural exchange in education, research and other activities, GITAM signed a Memorandum of Understanding (MoU)...

 Visakhapatnam: To enhance academic and cultural exchange in education, research and other activities, GITAM signed a Memorandum of Understanding (MoU) with Vietnam-based Hong Bang International University here on Wednesday.